Streaming April 9th - 11th

 Ordinary Days tells the story of four young New Yorkers whose lives intersect as they search for fulfillment, happiness, love, and cabs.
 Through a score of vibrant and memorable songs, their experiences ring startlingly true to life.
 Ordinary Days is an original musical for anyone who's ever struggled to appreciate the simple things in a complex place.
 With equal doses of humor and poignancy, it celebrates how 8.3 million individual stories combine in unexpected ways to make New York City such a unique and extraordinary home.

-Thank you all our patrons near and far who tuned in to watch Clue!
+Thank you all our patrons near and far who tuned in to watch Ordinary Days!
 The Cassidy Theatre appreciates your support.

 Rachael Armbruster (Deb) is a double major in Musical Theater and Visual Communication Design at Kent State University.
 Most recently she has been seen in The Player’s Guild’s Sister Act (Sr. Mary Martin of Tours), Joseph and the Amazing Technicolor Dreamcoat (The Narrator), Kent State’s world premiere production of Any Resemblance (Amy Star), and Tintypes (U/S Anna Held) at Porthouse Theater.
 Previously to that, she has been seen in Joseph and the Amazing Technicolor Dreamcoat (The Narrator), 9 to 5 (Judy), Pippin (Catherine), Into the Woods (the Witch).
 Rachael has previously coached for the Color Guard at Waterloo High School, and dances for the world class WGI ensemble, Matrix Performing Arts.
 This show is especially exciting since it falls right before her Senior Showcase.
 It is an amazing feeling to be back at home base as she graduates, allowing her musical theater training come full circle.